 Executor Service & Thread Pools

-Creating a new thread for every task is expensive.
-Each thread consumes ~1MB of stack memory and requires OS context switching.
-Instead of managing threads manually, Java provides the Executor Framework to reuse threads efficiently.
+In Java, creating a new thread for every task is just as inefficient.
+Each OS-level platform thread consumes around 1MB of stack memory and requires expensive system calls to the OS kernel to start and stop.
+Instead of managing this chaos manually, Java provides the Executor Framework to manage a stable “kitchen staff”—a pool of pre-allocated threads ready to process incoming tasks.

 1. Why Use Thread Pools?